Czech Television: Television studios

-Within the framework of television operates two television studios.
-Television studio Brno is based in the second-largest city in Czech Republic and was founded in 1961.
+Within the framework of television, there are two television studios.
+Television studio Brno is based in the second-largest city in the Czech Republic and was founded in 1961.
 The second studio is based in Ostrava and was founded in 1955.
 In the year 2001, the Czech government stated that TV studios have to contribute to television production in the range of at least 20% share in national television broadcasting and at least 25 minutes of regional news coverage in their area of competence.

 Charity

 Czech Television is well known for its wide contributions to many charities.
 They are mainly raising money by broadcasting many beneficial programmes.
-As an example, every year Czech television is broadcasting a beneficial evening of well known Czech charity organization "Centrum Paraple" where various artists perform their mostly musical performances.
-Centrum Paraple is an organization which focuses on helping people with physical handicaps.
+As an example, every year, Czech television broadcasts a beneficial evening of the well-known Czech charity organization "Centrum Paraple" where various artists perform their mostly musical performances.
+Centrum Paraple is an organization that focuses on helping people with physical handicaps.

 Education

-Czech Television is creating and broadcasting various educational and awareness-raising programs intended for various age and interest groups.
+Czech Television is creating and broadcasting various educational and awareness-raising programmes intended for various age and interest groups.
 Czech television also cooperates with various domestic high schools and universities.
-For example, this includes, the provision of methodological worksheets, which are complementary to audiovisual demonstrations of television programs.
-Regarding universities, Czech television organizes program "ČT start" which offers various workshops or even job opportunities for students who are in their final year.
+For example, this includes the provision of methodological worksheets, which are complementary to audiovisual demonstrations of television programmes.
+Regarding universities, Czech television organizes the programme ČT start which offers various workshops or even job opportunities for students who are in their final year.

 European Broadcasting Union

-Since 1993 Czech television is a member of European Broadcasting Union (EBU), which is the largest professional association of national broadcasters in the world and brings together over 70 active members from more than fifty countries in Europe, North Africa, and the Middle East and other associate members from around the world.
+Since 1993, Czech television has been a member of the European Broadcasting Union (EBU), which is the largest professional association of national broadcasters in the world and brings together over 70 active members from more than fifty countries in Europe, North Africa, and the Middle East and other associate members from around the world.

 Funding and criticism

-Czech Television is funded through television concession fees which are paid by all households and legal entities that own a television or any form television signal receiver.
-Concession fees are currently set to 135 Kč per month (around €5) since 2008 and due to persistent positive inflation their real value is declining each year.
+Czech Television is funded through television concession fees which are paid by all households and legal entities that own a television or any form of television signal receiver.
+Concession fees are currently set at 135 Kč per month (around €5) since 2008.
 On top of that, the total number of receivers has declined by 88 thousand from 2010 to 2020 and thus reduced annual income by 143 mil.
 Kč.

-Television fees are the main source of funding for Czech Television and are used primarily for production and broadcasting programs.
-They amount more than 90% of television income according to the budget estimate on Y2020.
-Additional income is earned through advertising where it is less successful than commercial television stations, because it is restricted by law and revenue from other business activities (product placement. selling rights to content, sponsoring etc.).
-During 2004 and 2005 the organisation lobbied the Czech government to increase the licence fee so that advertising could be eliminated, but even after multiple increasements advertising still remain on some channels with certain limitations.
+Television fees are the main source of funding for Czech Television and are used primarily for production and broadcasting programmes.
+They amount to more than 90% of television income according to the budget estimate on Y2020.
+Additional income is earned through advertising, where it is less successful than commercial television stations, because it is restricted by law and revenue from other business activities (product placement. selling rights to content, sponsoring, etc.).